riccardo-df/causalQual/README.md

 ## Contributing

 We welcome contributions!
-If you encounter issues, have feature requests, or want to contribute to the package, please follow the guidelines below:
+If you encounter issues, have feature requests, or want to contribute to the package, please follow the guidelines below.

 📌 **Report an Issue:** If you encounter a bug or have a suggestion, please open an issue on GitHub:\
 [Submit an Issue](https://github.com/riccardo-df/causalQual/issues)